Llannelongue/website-lannelongue-group/join/index.md

 __How long?__ The positions are for two years in the first instance, with the possibility of extension.

 __How to apply?__ To submit an application for this vacancy, please click on the ‘Apply online’ section of the advertisement published on the University’s Job Opportunities pages (links for each advert above!).
 This will route you to the University’s Web Recruitment System, where you will need to register an account (if you have not already) and log in before completing the online application form.
-The covering letter should outline (1) why you are applying for this role, (2) how you match the criteria for the post, and (3) what research question(s) you would be interested in pursuing.
+The covering letter should outline (1) why you are applying for this role, and (2) how you match the criteria for the post.

 {% include section.html %}